Centuriononon/OhMyAdolf/README.md

     - Copy and paste everything from the `.example.env` into `.env`.
 3. Run:
 ```
-make start
+make up
 ```

-- Don't forget halt the project with:
+- Stop the application when you leave:
 ```
-make stop
+make down
 ```

 ---